Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: The Bogomolov-Sommese vanishing theorem

-Therefore, in each case, we can assume $(X, D)$ is log smooth over $Z$ by shrinking $Z$ and finish the proof of the claim. \end{clproof}
+Therefore, in each case, we can assume that $B$ is snc over $Z$ by shrinking $Z$ and finish the proof of the claim. \end{clproof}

 Now, we show that the assertion of the lemma.
-We shrink $Z$ so that $Z$ is affine and $(X, D)$ is log smooth over $Z$.
-Note that $(X, D)$ is also log smooth over $k$ in this case.
+We shrink $Z$ so that $Z$ is affine and $B$ is snc over $Z$.
+Note that $(X, B)$ is log smooth in this case.
 For the sake of contradiction, we assume that